gpuweb/WSL/Spec/source/index.rst

     typeArgument: `constepxr` | `type`

 The first production rule for typeArguments is a way to say that `>>` can be parsed as two `>` closing delimiters, in the case of nested typeArguments.

+.. todo:: Now that we are disallowing the general use of type arguments, do we need the >> processing?

 Expressions
 """""""""""